pipelinelabo/datalaiq-wiki/tuning/tuning.md

 ## Throttling considerations

 So far this document has focused on increasing performance (ingest rate, search speed, etc.).
-By default, Gravwell will use any available resources when needed in order to run as quickly as possible.
+By default, DatalaiQ will use any available resources when needed in order to run as quickly as possible.
 It is easy to exaust the disk, CPU, and memory resources on indexer and ingester nodes, as well as saturate network links with busy ingesters.
-The rest of this document focuses on *throttling* Gravwell resource utilization in order to reduce contention.
+The rest of this document focuses on *throttling* DatalaiQ resource utilization in order to reduce contention.

 ### Indexer throttling